-It’s been ten years since iPhones started appearing in our hands.
+It’s been over ten years since iPhones started appearing in our hands.
 Facebook is barely ten years old.
 Other tech giants like Google, Microsoft and Amazon have been around for longer but have expertly extended their influence over every part of our lives during the last decade.
 The pace of change is exponential.

 This relentless connectedness presents huge opportunities for businesses and social enterprises who are trying to solve some of the big challenges in the food system.
 Over this series, we profile three enterprises that are harnessing the power of technology to address these problems.

 Laurie Green is a keen permaculturalist.
 In 2015, despite the fact that she had a young child, a busy job, a mortgage and all the others pressures that come from life in Australia’s biggest, most expensive city, she was keen to grow her own food.
 She was good at it, too.
 So good that she had an oversupply of produce.
 Even after she had canned, pickled and preserved in every way she could think of, she still had too much.
 Not wanting her efforts to go to waste, she actively looked for people who would take the excess produce from her garden.